CYCLING NEW FOREST

 No on-the-day entries

-AUTUMN EVENTS - Sunday 3rd September
+SPRING EVENTS - Sunday 19th April

 to the ISLE of WIGHT

-Mandatory RiouteNew Forest On and Off Shore - 206km (129miles) Starting at 07:00
+New Forest On and Off Shore - 206km (129miles) Starting at 08:40

 This event

 takes in the spectacular Needles and south west cliffs of the Island cutting inland through the lanes reaching the easternmost point at Bembridge. cafe control in Bembridge near the eastern point.
-A return through the sailing capital of Cowes (small chain ferry, £1) and the Solent shore leads to a return ferry from Yarmouth to Lymington and a jaunt among the forest ponies.
+A return through the sailing capital of Cowes (small chain ferry, £1.50, card machine available) and the Solent shore leads to a return ferry from Yarmouth to Lymington and a jaunt among the forest ponies.
 Pass the majestic trees of the Ornamental Drives to the Avon Valley and the quiet lanes skirting Cranborne Chase.
 Then a fast run back to the coast passing beaches and saltmarsh nature reserves and finish at Lymington Community Centre about 1.5 kms from the ferry terminal start location.

 No on the day entries